CatalinaID/geekgirls/README.md

 ## How to post
  - Place an image in `/assets/img/posts/`
  - Create posts using the follow as an example, and put it in directory `/_posts/{{category}}`:
- - Don't forget to use this convention as file name `yyyy-mm-dd-{title separated by dash}`
+ - Don't forget to use this convention as file name `yyyy-mm-dd-{title separated by dash}.md`

 ```txt
 ---